Pinotas/Pinotas/README.md

 # Hi im currently learning how to become a developer

-On my free time i like to stream on twitch
+On my free time I like to stream on twitch
 I would be very grateful if u could drop a follow <3

 <!--